THE HALLS OF WISDOM

 Set into its Base

 Finally we come to the diagram on the top right, which is my own invention.
 It shows the geometry underlying all these numerical relationships.
-Basically, I have translated the design on Pythagoras' Tablet into circles, then inscribed them in my basic armature, the Trimorphic Matrix Subocularis (directly below it) to show their fundamental relationship.
+Basically, I have translated the design on Pythagoras' Tablet into circles, then inscribed them in my basic armature, the Trimorphic Matrix Subocularis (depicted directly below it) to show their fundamental relationship.

 Hence, in my Geometric Model of Harmony, the largest circle is like the largest U-shape in Pythagoras' Tablet.
 At the top, it is marked Diapason = 1:2 and at the bottom 6:12.
 It represents the Diapason harmony, but now as one circle expanding outward from the centre point.
 The ratio of the radius to the diameter is the 1:2 Diapason or 6:12.
-We could also say that the centre of the circle is harmonically located in the middle, which is 1/2 the distance of the circle as a whole.
+We could also say that the centre-point of the circle is harmonically located in the exact centre, which is 1/2 the distance of the circle as a whole.

 Next are the two large intersecting circles marked Diapente = 2:3 at the top, with the expanded ratios at the bottom as 6:9 = 2:3 and 8:12 = 2:3.
 In my Geometric Model of Harmony, the left and right circles each constitute two-thirds of the greater circle - the Diapente harmonic.
 From the centre, the left circle moves harmonically two-thirds to the left, while the right circle moves harmonically two-thirds to the right.